Chapter 6 : Year 1: Hogsmeade

 “Wait!”
 Harry said.
 “It’s probably better if I do it.
 You don’t want to get splinched again, do you?”

-The bell above the door that lead into Three Broomsticks gave out a tinkling sound as Ginny pushed it open and stepped into the inn, happy to escape the cold outside.
-She could feel her cheeks heat as the warmth hit her, and looking over her shoulder she could see that her friends' faces had taken a rosy colour.
+The bell above the door that lead into Three Broomsticks gave out a tinkling sound as Ginny pushed it open and stepped into the inn, happy to escape the winds, which were even colder there than down in London.
+She could feel her cheeks heat as the warmth from inside hit her, and looking over her shoulder she could see that her friends' faces had taken a rosy colour.
 Luna smiled at her and began unwrapping her scarf, and Ginny turned around again to look at the place.

 It had changed.
 Last year, when Snape and the Carrows had controlled Hogwarts, they hadn’t been allowed to visit Hogsmeade at all, so there was no telling when or why Madame Rosmerta had redecorated the place.
 It seemed to have expanded, but given the fact that it looked the same from the outside, Ginny assumed it had been done with magic.
 Its old chairs and tables had been replaced with new ones, with cushions that looked as soft as a cloud on every seat and beautifully embroidered tablecloths on each table.
 The curtains hanging in the windows had changed colour from a deep purple shade to white, and the large chandelier hanging from the ceiling was new.

-Madame Rosmerta walked past them, carrying a golden tray.
+Madame Rosmerta walked past just them as they stepped inside, carrying a golden tray.
 The ringing of the bell made her turn her head towards them, and she smiled widely.

 “Thank you,” Ginny said.
 “It’s nice to see you too.
 The place looks great.”

 A little while later, Ginny, Hermione and Luna had found a table in the back, and they were sipping on three glasses of hot butterbeer while looking out the frosty window.
 Those who passed by on the street outside – mostly Hogwarts students – had put on their warmest coats and scarfs, and it was difficult not to notice how few of the scarfs that were green and silver.
 The number of Slytherin students was lower than ever, and it was always sparse at their table in the Great Hall.
-Many of those whose parents were Death Eaters, or at least had sympathised with Voldemort, had chosen not to come back to school.
+Many of those whose parents were Death Eaters, or at least had sympathised with Voldemort, had chosen not to come back to Hogwarts; Durmstang had never had so many British students before.

 “Ginny, Luna, Hermione!”

-Neville’s voice made the girls lift their heads.
-He was standing by their table, holding a cup of hot chocolate in his hand.
-Next to him was Dean Thomas.
+Neville’s voice made the girls lift their heads just as he stopped by their table, holding a cup of hot chocolate in his hand.
+Next to him was Dean Thomas, whose curly hair glistened as though they were covered in frost.
 He looked a tad uncomfortable, but Neville didn’t seem to notice.

 “Can we sit with you?” he asked.

-A little while later all five of them had crammed themselves around the small table.
+A little while later all five of them had crammed in around the small table.
 Dean had rushed to the seat next to Ginny’s, which worried her a little.
-Since they played quidditch together now, they had begun talking again, and she actually thought of him as her friend – although she hadn’t been able to bring herself to tell Harry in any of her letters.
+Since they played quidditch together now, they had begun talking again, and she was very relieved to find that they could be good friends despite of everything – although she hadn’t been able to bring herself to tell Harry in any of her letters.
 Dean placed one of his arms on the seatback of her chair, and she sighed noiselessly.
-She really hoped he wouldn't start to have feelings for her again; that would certainly complicate things.
-Not only would it ruin their newfound friendship, it would also create an awkward atmosphere within the Gryffindor team.
-She couldn’t afford to lose him as a seeker – he was the only one who had actually caught the Snitch during try-outs, despite the fact that they had kept going for over two hours.
+She really hoped he didn't have more than friendship on his mind; that would certainly complicate things.
+She and Dean were not just part of the same circle of friends, they also spent most evenings together on the Quidditch pitch with the Gryffindor team.
+She couldn’t afford to lose him as a seeker – he was the only one who had actually caught the Snitch during try-outs, even though they had kept going for nearly two hours.

 Hermione, Luna and Neville were in the middle of an intense discussion regarding a Charms essay that Professor Flitwick made them write, and Ginny could see in the corner of her eye how Dean turned his chair so that he faced her.

 “Ginny,” he said in a low voice.
 She turned her head towards him.
-He was leaning towards her, and he was a bit too close for her to be able to relax.
+He was leaning towards her, and he was a bit too close for her to feel entirely comfortable.
 “I’ve never had the chance to say it,” he continued, “but I’m so glad you’re okay.
 I thought about you a lot last year when I was on the run.”

 “Dean,” Ginny started to say, but he raised his hand to silent her.

-“When I got to the Shell Cottage, and Bill told me you were fine…,” he said, taking a deep breath.
+“When I got to the Shell Cottage, and Bill assured me you were all right…,” he said, taking a deep breath.
 “You have no idea how relieved I was.”

 He placed his hand over hers.
 In the next moment, everyone in Three Broomsticks fell silent, except for Madame Rosmerta, who squeaked: “Mr Potter!
 Mr Weasley!”